adamsilver/fdpb/02-Checkout.md

 Enhancing a textbox like this doesn't come for free.
 We either hand off responsibility to the plugin and hope that they considered screen reader users, or we write our own.

-In upcoming chapters, we'll discuss what it takes to design and code a fully inclusive typeahead form component.
-This will give you some expertise in order to analyse other peoples plugins, or to write your own when needed.
+In upcoming chapters, we'll discuss what it takes to design and code an inclusive typeahead component.
+This will give you some expertise in order to analyse other peoples plugins, or to write your own if needed.

 ## Delivery options